454 Total complaints

 Crash: No Fire: No Unknown

-Dec 2024 ELECTRICAL SYSTEM,FORWARD COLLISION AVOIDANCE,LANE DEPARTURE The car has been to the dealership five times for electrical/computer issues.
+Dec 2024 ELECTRICAL SYSTEM The car has been to the dealership five times for electrical/computer issues.
 First the main dash UI computer screen would occassionally lock up and freeze shutting all safety systems off. (cruise control, lane holding, blind spot warning, etc.) Then the battery failure issues started - basically four times the car when parked and sitting overnight for approximately one week - will not start and the battery is completely dead.
 This is a know Subaru issue with earlier models and even involved a class action lawsuit.
 Subaru has not fixed the issue in newer model cars and continues to deny it is an issue.
 This is gross negligence by continuing to make unsafe cars with the same flaw and nof fixing the issue.

 Incident: Dec 2024